dat-gp/Algorithm_Visualiser/README.md

 Visualizing Searching, Sorting Algorithms

 ## How to run the application?
+1. To visualise searching algorithms
-1. Navigate to the main.py file in either the searching or the sorting folder.
+   - Run the main.py file in the searching_algorithms folder
-2. Run this file and a main screen will appear.
+2. To visualise searching algorithms
+   - Run the main_screen.py file in the sorting_algorithms folder

 ## About the project :-
 - This application has been made using python language and pygame library for visualization purposes